alberti42/recoll-macos/docs/index.rst

 quick test with default parameters).
 Most parameters can be more conveniently set from the GUI interface.

+.. _RCL.INSTALL.EXTERNAL:

 Supporting packages
 -------------------

    **Note**

    The WIN installation of RCL is self-contained, and only needs Python 2.7 to be externally installed.
 WIN users can skip this section.

 RCL uses external applications to index some file types.
 You need to install them for the file types that you wish to have indexed (these are